iamkashz/SocialProof/README.md

 - **Email out of URLs.** The scan URL contains only an opaque session id; the email itself is held in tab-scoped `sessionStorage` so it doesn't leak via `Referer`, browser history, or shared screenshots.
-- **IntelligenceX metadata only.** We list records but never download leak contents.
+- **IntelligenceX metadata only.** Records are listed but never downloaded, even when the endpoint would allow it.

 ## Testing